 What is a crown and when is it needed?

-A crown is a “cap” that is placed around a tooth to restore it to its proper shape and to allow it to withstand biting forces.
-Crowns may needed when:
+A crown is a “cap” that completely encases your tooth to restore it to its proper shape and to allow it to withstand biting forces.
+Crowns are strong and can be made to match the colour of natural teeth.

 - A tooth is so badly decayed that a filling cannot be secured to the cavity